 We’ve been steering a lot of folks to the Oregon Department of Environmental Quality’s Air Quality Index lately.
 The color-coded tool looks like this:

 OK, sadly, this year it has had a lot more red dots representing air quality in the unhealthy range.
-Anyway, here’s how you use the AQI, simply click on a dot on the map, and it will tell you which station you’re looking at and what the most current air quality readings are.
+Anyway, here’s how you use the AQI: Simply click on a dot on the map and it will tell you which station you’re viewing and what the most current air quality readings are.
 It will show one-hour and 24-hour readings for particulate matter the key ingredient in wildfire smoke that can cause health effects.

 A blog commenter recently asked which one to use so we checked in with DEQ’s Air Quality Monitoring Section.